niksy/tv-shows/README.md

 Gets list of subtitles from [Addic7ed.com][addic7ed] for episode.
 Sorts list where:

+* PROPER and REPACK releases are at the top
 * Entries with larger number of downloads are at the top

 ## Show configuration